 You’ve tasted the cereal-coated treats at Voodoo Doughnut, gotten lost inside Powell’s City of Books and admired the breathtaking views from Pittock Mansion.
 Now it’s time to tackle the next batch of Portland’s top sights, including a vintage amusement park, a bridge-sized art installation, the city’s next big (but actually tiny!) doughnut and more.

 Crystal Springs Rhododendron Garden

-Admission is free from the day after Labor Day through the month of February.
-A $4 admission fee is charged between 10 a.m. and 6 p.m., Wednesday through Sunday, from March through Labor Day.
+Admission is free from October 1st through February 28th.
+A $5 admission fee is charged between 10 a.m. and 6 p.m., Tuesday through Sunday, from March through September.
 Admission is free for children under 12 years old.

 Oaks Amusement Park

 Just a few miles south of downtown Portland, you’ll find Oaks Amusement Park, one of the oldest operating amusement parks in the country.
 This vintage jewel offers old-school rides, mini golf, a roller rink (complete with disco ball) and a historic dance pavilion hall, along with grassy picnic grounds and waterfront views.
 Bring a picnic basket or indulge in classic carnival treats like curly fries, soft-serve ice cream and cotton candy.
 Read more >>

 Free parking and no entry admission charged.
 Ride discounts offered during summer months.